step-security-bot/templig/README.md

 *templig* (pronounced [ˈtɛmplɪç]) is a non-intrusive configuration library that utilizes the text-templating engine of Go and the functions best known from [Helm](https://github.com/helm/helm) charts, originating from [Masterminds/sprig](https://github.com/Masterminds/sprig).

 Its primary goal is to enable dynamic configuration files, that have access to the system environment to fill information using functions like `env` and `read`.
 To facilitate different environments, overlays can be defined that amend a base configuration with environment-specific attributes and changes.
 Configurations that implement the `Validator` interface also have automated checking enabled upon loading.

+This is not the first configuration library and surely will not be the last.
+There exist alternatives, the most elaborate of them may be [viper](https://github.com/spf13/viper).
+The difference to basically all of these is that they burden the developer to provide all the means to gather the configuration information.
+So if the developer does not foresee a means to read a value from the environment, a user cannot use this. *templig* turns that around and gives the developer a simple interface to do what he wants—read a config—and gives the user the means to compile his configuration in whatever way he sees fit.
+Experience shows that the target system environments can be extremely diverse, and limiting the possibilities of end users directly limits the spectrum of application.

 Installation
 ------------